RetroAchievements/docs/docs/developer-docs/ratools.md

 ## About RATools

 [RATools](https://github.com/Jamiras/RATools) is a standalone executable designed to assist developers of the retroachievements.org community.
-It's primary purpose is to provide a scripting language for achievement development.
+Its primary purpose is to provide a scripting language for achievement development.

 - [**Releases**](https://github.com/Jamiras/RATools/releases)
 - [**Wiki**](https://github.com/Jamiras/RATools/wiki)